rish-16/CycleGANsformer/README.md

 # CycleGANsformer
-PyTorch Cycle GAN implemented with Transformers; inspired by GANsformer and CycleGAN
+PyTorch CycleGAN implemented with Transformers; inspired by GANsformer and CycleGAN